The Death of "Traffic" as a Metric

 - more potential revenue

-It made sense because the model was:
+It made sense because the traditional user journey was predictable:

 search → click → browse → decide